junchaoshi/sports1.1/README.md

     >t00000001 1234567
     TCCCTGGTGGTCTAGTGGTTAGGATTCGGCGC
     --------------------------------
-    't00000001' is the unique ID of the sequence, represents the abundance ranking among all the sequences.
+    't00000001' is the unique ID of the sequence, representing the abundance ranking among all the sequences.
 In this case, the abundance of this sequence is the highest.
     '1234567' represents the reads number of sequence 'TCCCTGGTGGTCTAGTGGTTAGGATTCGGCGC'
 ```